InDubitubly/startup/README.md

 ip - 52.15.102.216
 how to ssh - ssh -i [key pair file] ubuntu@[ip address] I went into someone else's computer for the first time.
 Felt a little something.
 That's all.
 Still so much I don't know.

+###### Notes from naming an IP
+Feels a lot cooler, I've now got a website with a url.
+A lot easier to understand too.